Computing in the Cloud

 A wide range of HPC/Cluster/Cloud computing resources exist and are accessible to researchers, such as Amazon EC2, NSF XSEDE, local clusters, and simple multiprocessor shared memory machines.
 Participants learned about the strengths and weaknesses of the various platforms and how to enable R to utilize them.
 The strengths and limitations of R for big data and big computation were also discussed.
 Moving beyond these basics, further sessions provided participants with hands on experience in the following areas:

 - Learn about the packages, tools, and data structures that are available in R for computing on HPC resources

 - Understand tools such as Rcpp that allow R to easily interface with compiled code for improved performance

 - Handle big matrix computations with the pbdR packages

 - Produce elegant, publication quality graphics with the ggplot2 package

-In addition to the fundamentals, the tutorial will give attendees a perspective on how these tools can be put to use in biological research.
-Tutorial examples will include applications such as Bayesian mixed models in genomics, phylogenetic biogeography, approximate Bayesian computation, and multivariate data reduction in ecological models.
-Finally, a special session on teaching with R will provide insights on how to bring computational science research into the undergraduate classroom.
+In addition to the fundamentals, the tutorial gave attendees a perspective on how these tools can be put to use in biological research.
+Tutorial examples included applications such as Bayesian mixed models in genomics, phylogenetic biogeography, approximate Bayesian computation, and multivariate data reduction in ecological models.
+Finally, a special session on teaching with R provided insights on how to bring computational science research into the undergraduate classroom.

-This hands-on tutorial will give participants an opportunity to begin applying these tools to their own problems.
-Presentations and sample codes will be available for all tutorial sessions.
-Attendees will also have time to consult with presenters and platform experts to identify the right tools for their problems.
+This hands-on tutorial gave participants an opportunity to begin applying these tools to their own problems.
+Presentations and sample codes were available for all tutorial sessions.
+Attendees also consulted with presenters and platform experts to identify the right tools for their problems.